SMS lead generation

 Sending an SMS and generating leads is only half of the battle for any marketing strategy.
 You should always send a follow-up message, as this will encourage positive responses and solid lead conversions.

 Build up a strong lead nurturing process and respond to your leads quickly.
 This will show them that they are not just part of an automated SMS marketing campaign but that you are responding to their individual requests.
 Following up will also remind those who may not have replied to the message that there is still time to make a purchase, so be sure to schedule a follow-up message for at least a week after you send the initial sales or promotional SMSes out.

 Never send off an SMS without audience, prospect or customer segmentation research done beforehand.
 Mobile devices are highly personal, and your customers may become annoyed if they receive messages that are not related to their preferences.

 Because the open rate of SMS messages is almost 100 percent, sending relevant content can bring great results.
 Segmenting your audience will allow you to send content that is better suited to them rather than unwanted messages.
 SMS campaigns in today’s modern world can be highly personalized, so use the data for your segments to your advantage and craft the perfect promotional text message.

 If a customer has not stated specifically that they want to opt-in to your SMS marketing campaign, you should definitely not send them any SMSes no matter how exciting your sale or promotion is.

-Doing so could land you in hot water legally, as there is an Act which allows individuals to tailor the frequency, timing, and nature of the marketing material they receive.
+Doing so could land you in hot water legally, as there is an Act that allows individuals to tailor the frequency, timing, and nature of the marketing material they receive.
 If you send unsolicited SMSes to those who have not given permission, customers will become agitated.
 You will lose their custom and may gain a reputation for being a ‘spammy’ marketer.

 Try to shorten any links that you include in your message, and only include relevant and important information.
 Customers usually have a short attention span, and so will stop reading if a message is too long.